jtherrera1/EntityRelatedness/README.md

 ## Processing Data

-The data extraction is executed throug HTTP request.
+The data extraction is executed throug HTTP requests.
 We used luasockets and luaexpat for this task.
 The generated jobs are executed in paralllel with GNU parallel [4].
-The URIs are indentified in an Entity Document is sored and encoded in a Local Redis Server.
+The URIs indentified in an Entity Document is sored and encoded in a Local Redis Server.

 ## Finding Path